Derivation of an extended Bjerrum equation for the activity coefficient of ions based on an analysis of Coulombic forces

-As mentioned, this dependence of ln$\gamma$ on salt concentration to a 1/3$^\text{rd}$ power was proposed and discussed in the early 20th century by Bjerrum (1916, 1919), but also by Ghosh (1918), see \mbox{Kort\"{u}m} (p.~175), Bockris and Reddy (p.~269), Erdey-Grúz (pp.~415--424) and Kuznetsova (2002).
-Erdey-Grúz describes how not just at low but also at moderate salt concentrations this cube root dependence has a better agreement with experiments than the square root dependence that was proposed later by Debye and H\"{u}ckel (DH).
-The DH equation is based on solving a linearised version of the Poisson-Boltzmann (PB) equation around a certain key ion with all other ions in the diffuse layer around that ion.
-When calculating the activity correction, great care is then needed to avoid double (triple...) counting of the ions that on the one hand are the key ion with a finite size, and on the other hand reside in the diffuse layers around all the other ions where they are treated as point charges.
-The original DH equation is linearised and requires the potentials to be less than $\sim 25$ mV.
+Erdey-Grúz (1974) describes how not just at low but also at moderate salt concentrations this cube root dependence has a better agreement with experiments than the square root dependence of Milner (1912, 1913) that in 1923 was also put forward by Debye and H\"{u}ckel (DH).
+The DH equation is based on solving a linearised version of the Poisson-Boltzmann (PB) equation around a certain key ion, which requires the electrical potential to be less than $\sim\!25$ mV.
 However, these low potentials are not likely, certainly not in the dilute limit.
 We solve the Laplace equation in a spherical geometry around an ion, and at high dilutions we have for the potential at an ion's surface $ kT / e \cdot z\cdot \lambda\s{B}\, / \, {a}$.
-For a monovalent ion with a (hydrated) radius between \textit{a}=0.2 and \textit{a}=0.3~nm, this potential is between 60 and 90 mV.
+For a monovalent ion with a (hydrated) radius between $a \! = \!0.2$ and $a \! = \!0.3$~nm, this potential is between 60 and 90 mV.
 For divalent and trivalent salts, this factor is two times and three times higher (but ion radius also larger).
 Calculations that implemented Booth's equation to describe dielectric saturation, which makes $\varepsilon\s{r}$ decrease close to the ion because of electrical field strengths beyond 0.1~GV/m, these calculations give even dramatically higher potentials.
 Thus, in the direct vicinity of an ion, because of the high potentials, a linearisation, for instance of the PB equation, will lead to an error.
 In addition, Debye and Hückel calculate the energy of an ion with its diffuse layer around it, and equate it to a contribution to the chemical potential.
-However, this is not correct, but an energy expression must be differentiated over salt concentration to obtain an expression for $\ln\gamma$ (Kontogeorgis \textit{et al.}, 2018).
-In any case, the DH approach seems highly contrived, to single out a certain ion and then use a model that smears out the ion distribution around it even though all the countercharge \textit{is just one other ion} (for a symmetric salt), i.e., the countercharge is highly discrete and localized.
-This diffuse layer with smeared-out charge is integrated over all of space, including all other ions in solution.
-Thus there seems to be a significant risk of an error in how all these ions are counted.
+However, this is not correct, but an energy expression must be differentiated over salt concentration to obtain an expression for $\ln\gamma_\pm$ (Kontogeorgis \textit{et al.}, 2018).
+In any case, the DH approach seems highly contrived, to single out a certain ion and then use a model that smears out the ion distribution around it, even though all the countercharge \textit{is just one other ion} (for a symmetric salt), i.e., in reality the countercharge is highly discrete and localized.
+In the DH model, care is also required to avoid double counting because in the calculation an ion is on the one hand the key ion with a finite size, and on the other hand is a point charge in the diffuse layers around all other ions.
+A detailed criticism of the Debye-Hückel theory is provided by Wright (1988, 2007) who in 1988 writes `... how naive the Debye-Hückel primitive model is. ... the complexities of fitting this very simple model into a mathematical framework, and the even greater complexities of solving the mathematics, we can understand how badly stuck we are with a model which is so physically unrealistic.'
+And in 2007 she concludes that the DH theory is `painfully naïve.'